Ora-Hell

 I can normally get a lot done, even with the boys, even in an hour and a half.
 So it is completely beyond my comprehension why, every Tuesday and Thursday night, almost without fail ... the house is a disaster when I get home.

 Last night was no exception.
-I walked through the door to find Curtis sitting on the couch, playing an intense game of "Cut the Rope" on my tablet.
-There were a pair of pants on the stove.
+I walked through the door to find Curtis sitting on the couch, playing an intense game of "Cut the Rope" on my tablet (priorities, right?).
+There was a pair of pants on the stove.
 Every comforter from every bed in the house was heaped onto the living room floor.
 There was cut-up paper everywhere.
 The kitchen chairs were lined up in a row.
 The kids were filthy.
 I'm not saying the house was pristine when I left, but this was kind of ridiculous.
 The baby came crawling down the hallway missing a sock, his hair sticky.

 "Seriously?"
 I asked Curtis, gesturing at the disaster zone he was apparently oblivious to.